Ice Skating

 The winter months are the perfect time for ice skating with friends and family.
 Whether you're looking to skate indoors or go outdoors surrounded by snow-covered trees and views of the Kamloops landscape, there is an ice surface for you.

-at the Valleyview Arena during public skate times for $3.
+*Skate rentals are available for $3 at the Valleyview Arena during public skating hours.

 Ice Safety

-According to the Canadian Red Cross, ice should be at least 20-25 cm thick for group skating (that’s about 8 inches).
+According to Adventure Smart, ice should be at least 20-25 cm thick for group skating (that’s about 8 inches).
 Remember, the more people the more weight on the ice.
-The recommendation for snowmobiling on ice is 25 cm (10 inches).
+The recommendation for one snowmobile on ice is 12 cm (5 inches).

 - Use a drill and tape measure to check the ice thickness